adamfredie/adamfredie.github.io/about.md

 I prefer writing CSS using [Stylus] and [SASS] (although I find Stylus much more powerful than SASS) and use JS as the scripting language.

-I also have some experience working with Node and writing apps/websites in Node.js.
+I also have some experience working with making apps/websites in Node.js and Ruby on Rails.

 <br />
 <br />